 The Spirituality Mind Body Institute (SMBI) at Teachers College, Columbia University explores the intersection of science and spirituality through the framework of psychology.
 SMBI consists of external programming to the public, grant-funded research projects, an initiative in spirituality in education, and a graduate degree program.
+On campus, we are located in Horace Mann 238 (HM 238).

-The Institute offers an SMB Concentration, a coursework concentration, within the Masters of Arts Degree Program in Psychology in Education.
-Upon completion, students will receive an SMB Certificate of Completion along with the MA Degree in Psychology in Education.
-The MA Degree program resides within Department of Counseling & Clinical Psychology.
+The Institute offers an SMB Area of Focus within the Master of Arts Degree Program in Psychology in Education.
+Upon completion, students will be awarded a Master of Arts degree with a major in Psychology in Education.
+The Psychology in Education major is housed in the Department of Clinical and Counseling Psychology.
+Students may also receive an Award of Completion issued by the SMBI program.

-The SMB Concentration is at the forefront of SMBI's pioneering mission: individual inner work in service of collective outer change.
+The SMB Area of Focus is at the forefront of SMBI's pioneering mission: individual inner work, in service of collective outer change.
 The coursework and programming has been designed to foster academic exploration of spirituality in order to graduate an international community of inspiring thought leaders, mind-body healers, spiritual activists and visionaries.

 The Master of Arts in Psychology in Education is a 36-credit degree program.
 It is typically completed within 1-1.5 years.
-The SMB Concentration 19-credit requirement is completed in the Incoming Year.
-Students will receive the SMB Certificate of Completion upon fulfillment of requirements and graduation of their cohort.
+The SMB Area of Focus 19-credit requirement is completed in the Incoming Year.
+Students will receive the SMB Award of Completion upon fulfillment of requirements and graduation of their cohort.